GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.3)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.3.1)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 3.3 Changes**
+**Version 3.3.1 Changes**

-- Added: all Steam Input functions; used to be Steam Controller
-- Added: all Steam Input constants
+- Added: all HTML Surface functions, callbacks, and enums
-- Added: new Apps functions
-- Added: missing Friends functions
-- Added: missing Screenshots functions
-- Added: all missing Screenshot constants
+- Added: all HTTP functions, callbacks, and enums
-- Changed: removed Steam Controller as it is now depreciated
-- Changed: split up call results and callbacks in godotsteam.h for editing ease
-- Changed: user_stats_received to current_stats_received for requestCurrentStats callback / signal
-- Changed: sorted Apps and Friends functions alphabetically like Steamworks Docs to find new functions easier
-- Changed: getAchievementIcon; now returns the handle
+- Changed: sendRemotePlayTogetherInvite now works since it was added back to the SDK
-- Changed: getInputTypeForHandle to output verbose controller type
-- Changed: SteamInput function init to inputInit
-- Changed: SteamInput function shutdown to inputShutdown
-- Removed: user_achievement_icon_fetched signal / callback as it is never called
+- Fixed: (probably) output for getLaunchCommandLine

 Known Issues
 ----------